mateo500/Object-Oriented-Messaging/readme.md

 ###Model inspired by the OOP concept proposed by Alan Kay (Broker it's optional)
 ![image2](/images/newpatern.jpg "REALOOP")

-##Example of a POST request sent to the server with the response of that task(conext)
+##Example of a POST request sent to the server with the response of that task(context)
 ![image3](/images/request.png "example")